owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 ## Camelyon16

 Camelyon16 as Camelyon17 are open access (CC0), the original dataset is accessible [here](https://camelyon17.grand-challenge.org/Data/).
-We will use the [Google-Drive-API-v3](https://developers.google.com/drive/api/v3/quickstart/python) in order to fetch the slides from the public Google Drive and will then tile the matter using a feature extractor producing a bag of features for each slide.
+We will first fetch the slides from the public Google Drive, and will then tile the matter using a feature extractor, producing a bag of features for each slide.

 ## Dataset description